P.O. Box 16106

 Memberships, Activities and Awards

-Member, International Association of Law Enforcement Firearms Instructors - involved in training law enforcement, security and private investigators personnel in the safe use of firearms.
+Former member, International Association of Law Enforcement Firearms Instructors - involved in training law enforcement, security and private investigators personnel in the safe use of firearms.

 Honorary Life Member, president and Chairman of the Board of Directors of the Montana Shooting Sports Association, the principle organization asserting the rights and prerogatives of gun owners and hunters in Montana.
 MSSA is a statewide organization, is nearly two decades old, and is affiliated with the National Rifle Association and the Citizens Committee for the Right to Keep and Bear Arms and allied with Gun Owners of America.
 MSSA is a nonprofit Montana corporation.
-MSSA actively presses pro-gun legislation before the Montana Legislature.
+MSSA actively presses pro-gun legislation before the Montana Legislature, successfully 68 times.
 MSSA also delivers firearm safety programs to the public.

 Certified by the Second Amendment Foundation to teach and to train and certify instructors to teach any gun safety curricula designed, adopted and fielded by MSSA.